 Selina Solutions Concise Physics Class 10 Chapter 10 Electr-magnetism

 Selina Solutions Concise Physics Chapter 10 discusses the concept Electro-magnetism.
 An electromagnet is a temporary strong magnet made by passing current in a coil wound around a piece of soft iron.
-A few concepts related to this chapter are oersted’s experiment on the magnetic effect of electric current, magnetic field and field lines due to current in a straight wire, rule to find the direction of magnetic field, magnetic field due to current in a loop (or circular coil), magnetic field due to a current carrying cylindrical coil (or solenoid), electromagnet, permanent magnet, advantages of an electro-magnet over a permanent magnet, uses of electromagnet, force on a current carrying conductor in a magnetic field, simple d.c. motor, electromagnetic induction, Faraday’s laws of electro-magnetic induction, a.c. generator, frequency of a.c. in household supplies, distinction between an a.c. generator and d.c. motor, transformer.
+A few concepts related to this chapter are oersted’s experiment on the magnetic effect of electric current, magnetic field and field lines due to current in a straight wire, the rule to find the direction of the magnetic field, magnetic field due to current in a loop (or circular coil), magnetic field due to a current-carrying cylindrical coil (or solenoid), electromagnet, permanent magnet, advantages of an electromagnet over a permanent magnet, uses of the electromagnet, force on a current-carrying conductor in a magnetic field, simple d.c. motor, electromagnetic induction, Faraday’s laws of electromagnetic induction, a.c. generator, frequency of a.c. in household supplies, the distinction between an a.c. generator and d.c. motor, transformer.

 Selina Solutions Concise Physics Class 10 Chapter 11 Calorimetry